 Degree: Ph.D.
 Comparative Literature.
 University of California, San DiegoPosition: Associate Professor, 19th/20th Peninsular StudiesResearch Interest: Basque and Spanish nationalisms, Atlantic studies, intellectual discourse, postnationalism, masculinity, feminism, queer theory, globalization, Hispanic and Hollywood cinemaCampus Address: B460 Wells HallPhone: (517) 884-6327Email: firstname.lastname@example.org

 Joseba Gabilondo is an associate professor in the Department of Romance and Classical Studies at Michigan State University.
-He has published several articles on Basque and Spanish nationalisms, Atlantic studies, Iberian studies, intellectual discourse, postnationalism, masculinity, feminism, queer theory, globalization, and Hispanic and Hollywood cinema.
-He has edited a monographic issue for the Arizona Journal of Hispanic Cultural Studies entitled The Hispanic Atlantic (2001).
-He is the coeditor of Empire and Terror: Nationalism/Postnationalism in the New Millennium (Center for Basque Studies, 2004).
+He has published several articles on Spanish and Basque nationalisms, Atlantic studies, Iberian studies, intellectual discourse, postnationalism, masculinity, feminism, queer theory, globalization, and Hispanic/Hollywood cinema.

-He is currently working on two book projects: The New Barbarians: Neonationalism and Intellectuals in Spain and Atlantic Spain: Nationalism and the Postcolonial Ghost.
-He has also published two narrative books: From California with Love (1992) and Vulgate of the Apocalypse (2009) in Basque.
-For a full version of his CV go to: http://www.joseba.net/cv.htm
+He is currently working on two book manuscripts tentatively entitled: The Converts’ Hegemony: Neonationalism, Populism, and Intellectuals in Spain and Slavery and Entangled Empires: Spain and England in the 19th Century Atlantic.
+He has also published two narrative books in Basque: From California with Love (1992) and Vulgate of the Apocalypse (2009).
+For a full version of his CV go to: www.joseba.net/cv.htm.